FZFR/Xendit-FOSSBilling/README.md

 - Ensure your server's IP is whitelisted in Xendit's settings if you're experiencing connection issues.
 - Verify that the API keys and Webhook Verification Tokens are correctly entered in the FOSSBilling configuration.

+## TODO

+- [ ] Implement automatic invoice status update to 'paid' upon successful payment
+- [ ] Activate service automatically after payment confirmation
+- [ ] Resolve session persistence issues during redirect from Xendit

+We are currently working on improving the automatic processing of successful payments.
+If you have experience with FOSSBilling payment adapters or Xendit integration and can offer assistance, please feel free to contribute or reach out.
+Your help would be greatly appreciated!

 ## Contributing
 We welcome contributions to enhance and improve this integration module.
 If you'd like to contribute, please follow these steps: